Pebblebrook High School

 Pebblebrook High School is a high school in the Cobb County School District in Mableton, Georgia, United States.
 The school opened in 1963, serving grades 9-12.
 Pebblebrook houses the Cobb County Center for Excellence in the Performing Arts, the first magnet program offered within the Cobb County School District.

 History

 Pebblebrook has had two campuses in its history.
-The first was at the (formerly) Lindley Middle School building on Pebblebrook Circle, and its current location.
+The first was at the (formerly) Lindley Middle School 6th Grade Academy (Now Betty Gray Middle School) building on Pebblebrook Circle, and its current location.